-The pleasing development of business in the first half of 2014 enables us to reaffirm our guidance for Group net income in the order of EUR 850 million for the full financial year.
+As mentioned at the outset, based on the Group net income reported here as at 30 September 2014 we are very confident of achieving our year-end target in the order of EUR 850 million.
 As you are aware, this forecast is subject to the proviso that major loss expenditure does not significantly exceed the expected level of around EUR 670 million and that there are no unforeseen downturns on capital markets.

 I would like to thank you - also on behalf of my colleagues on the Executive Board - most sincerely for your trust in Hannover Re.
-Going forward, as in the past, our paramount concern will be to lead your company responsibly and securely into a profitable future.
+Going forward, as in the past, our paramount objective will be to lead your company responsibly and securely into a continuing profitable future.